 Neck pain can be associated with many different causes.
 However, by far and away the most common cause of neck pain is chronic tight cervical spine muscles.
 What causes neck muscles to be chronically tight?
 When the joints in the neck move normally it fires the cervical spine muscles normally.
 However, when an injury occurs to the ligaments and soft tissues surrounding the neck joints it leads to loss of motion which causes chronically tight and imbalanced neck muscles.

-TMD sufferers often have chronic headaches, especially headaches which are located near the temples and forehead.
+TMD sufferers often have chronic headaches, especially headaches that are located near the temples and forehead.
 Headaches associated with TMD result from temporalis muscle tightness.
 The temporalis muscle is a fan-like muscle that spans the lateral side of the head and inserts it into the TMJ.
-TMD is partly due to this muscle’s chronic tightness and is often at the root of temple type headaches.
-As we have regularly discussed muscle imbalance and tightness have its root cause in loss of cervical spine joint motion and are helped with Blair Upper Cervical care.
+TMD is partly due to this muscle's chronic tightness and is often at the root of temple-type headaches.
+As we have regularly discussed muscle imbalance and tightness have their root cause in loss of cervical spine joint motion and are helped with Blair Upper Cervical care.

 Neck pain is a huge deal in this world.
 It is estimated that approximately 50 percent of the population suffers from chronic neck pain.
 (1) Interestingly, 88 percent of people who have TMD also suffer from neck pain.
 (2) and both TMD and neck pain can have their root cause in upper cervical spine injury.

 It shouldn’t be surprising that those who suffer from TMD also commonly suffer from difficulty chewing.
 There are two main reasons that this occurs.